connectivecpp/chops-net-ip/README.md

 - Applications that are event driven or highly asynchronous in nature.
 - Applications where data is generated and handled in a non-symmetric manner.
 For example, data may be generated on the TCP acceptor side, or may be generated on a TCP connector side, or on both sides depending on the use case.
 Similarly, applications where the data flow is bi-directional and sends or receives are data-driven versus pattern-driven work well with this library.
 - Applications interacting with multiple (many) connections (e.g. handling multiple sensors or inputs or outputs), each with low to moderate throughput needs (i.e. IoT environments, chat networks, gaming networks).
 - Small footprint or embedded environments, where all network processing is run inside a single thread.
-In particular, environments where a JVM (or similar run-time support) is too costly in terms of system resource, but have a relatively rich operating environment (e.g. Linux running on a small chip) are a very good fit.
-(Currently the main constraint is small system support in the Networking TS implementation.)
+In particular, environments where a JVM (or similar run-time support) is too costly in terms of system resources, but have a relatively rich operating environment (e.g. Linux running on a small chip) are a very good fit.
+(Currently the main constraint is small system support in the Asio library implementation.)
 - Applications with relatively simple network processing that need an easy-to-use and quick-for-development networking library.
 - Applications with configuration driven networks that may need to switch (for example) between TCP connect versus TCP accept for a given connection, or between TCP and UDP for a given communication path.
 - Peer-to-peer applications where the application doesn't care which side connects or accepts.